Saeef/cityStockMkt/README.md

 - IE10+

-### notes
-- completed using javascript (no frameworks).
-- pretty straight forward.
-The most complicated bit, I guess it would have to be the first row; which I ended up cloning it for mobile, in order to get the background color right.
-(Cloned, then set original div display to none and appended clone to new location for mobile)
+### remains to be done
+- variation one:
+  + yellow icons for first row
+  + yellow icons for second row
+  + background image for desktop
+- variation two:
+  + all.

 <kbd>mobile</kbd>  :mag: